paradoc/fabric-medtrack/network-k8s/README.md

 The test network is configured to run on k3s provided by Rancher.

+This is a fork of https://github.com/hyperledger/fabric-samples/tree/main/test-network-k8s but updated for Apple M2 processor.

 ## Disclaimer

 This subfolder is tailored to work on Apple's M2 processor, which might need to be reconfigured for other machines.

+See https://jira.hyperledger.org/browse/FAB-18389 for more details.

 ## Quickstart

-Create a cluster
+### Create a cluster

 ```bash
 ./network cluster init
 ```

-Launch the network and create a channel
+### Launch the network and create a channel

 ```bash
 ./network up